 It’s a mystery as to how an author can seamlessly weave a half-dozen subjects so well and so tightly, but Lesa Cline-Ransome does just that.
 There are brief chapters in a brief book with simple, but very rich word choices…

 “It’s like our faith got buried right along with Mama and now it’s covered with dirt and a tombstone back in Alabama.”

-As if grappling with the death of his mother, a distant father, and mourning his beloved Alabama isn’t hard enough, the young Langston (the protagonist, not the poet) has to artfully dodge the schoolyard bullies and unexpectedly finds himself in an unknown building—the library.
-The George Cleveland Hall Branch of the Chicago Public Library to be exact.
-This is in 1946—a time when Black people were not welcomed in many libraries.
+As if grappling with the death of his mother, a distant father, and mourning his beloved Alabama isn’t hard enough, the young Langston (the protagonist, not the poet) has to artfully dodge the schoolyard bullies and unexpectedly finds himself in an unknown building – the library.
+The George Cleveland Hall Branch of the Chicago Public Library, to be exact.
 Langston not only finds a home in this library, but also a sense of peace, a love of reading, a poet who shares his first name, and most importantly, himself.

 Cline-Ransome takes poetry that may seem intimidating and makes it relevant and inspiring.
-Readers will experience it as young Langston does, as if Langston Hughes has opened a narrative window into his own interior life…
+Readers will experience it as young Langston does, as if Langston Hughes has opened a narrative window into the boy’s interior life.

 Folks, I come up North